verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ## Metrics
 Verrazzano uses Prometheus to scrape metrics from Coherence cluster pods.
 Like logging, metrics scraping is also enabled during provisioning, however, the Coherence resource YAML file must have proper metrics configuration.
-For details see
+For details, see
 [Coherence Metrics](https://oracle.github.io/coherence-operator/docs/latest/#/metrics/020_metrics).
-In summary, there are two different ways to configure the Coherence metrics endpoint.
+In summary, there are two ways to configure the Coherence metrics endpoint.
 Coherence has a default metrics endpoint that you can enable.
 If your application serves metrics from its own endpoint, such as a Helidon application, then do not use the native Coherence metrics endpoint.
 To see the difference, examine the `socks-shop` and `bobs-books` examples.